Experiment Development Containers (XDCs)

 SSH configuration for old OpenSSH versions

 Older versions of OpenSSH do not support the ProxyJump option.
-This is the case, for example, for the FreeBSD version on users.isi.deterlab.net.
+This is the case, for example, for older versions of FreeBSD.

 On these systems, we must construct the ProxyCommand option manually in our ~/.ssh/config as follows: